svenfraeys/SublimeFoldPython/README.md

 you can edit Key Binding and Settings in `Preferences > Package Settings > Fold Python`

 * fold_getters_setters : fold getter and matching setter together as one

+## Todo
+* change shortcuts to a more usable shortcut list